zipCoder933/Xbuilders/Making Blocks and Entities.md

 # Setting up blender
+We Use blockbench to design the modela for xbuilders but we use blender to ensure that they are in the right OBJ format before loading them into xbuilders.
-Use the "blocks and entities.blend" file to add new entities or blocks If you want to setup your own blender file, follow these steps
+Use the existing "blocks and entities.blend" file to add new entities or blocks.
+If you want to setup your own blender file, follow these steps:

 1. Set the units
    - If your texture pack is 16x, than set the units in your model to 16